Since chemo, every day feels like a bad hair day! Yep. This one’s a little rant.

 Things progressed slowly, ironically except in places where I didn’t want hair.
 Is that more than you wanted to know?
 Sorry.

-As for my eyelashes, they remain pretty sparse.
+As for my eyelashes, they remain pretty sparse too.
 The art of putting on mascara now requires even more expertise to avoid that unattractive clumpy-stuck-together look.
+My brows remain sparse as well.

 You’re probably thinking by now that vanity is one of those deadly sins, right?

-I know in the scheme of things hair and eyelashes are insignificant, but still…
+I know in the scheme of things hair, eyelashes and brows are insignificant, but still…

-I miss my old hair and lashes.
-I hate how cancer treatment took what I perceived to be two of my better physical features.
+I miss my old hair, lashes and brows.
+I hate how cancer treatment took what I perceived to be my better physical features.

 What on-going side effects from cancer treatment are you dealing with?